 Free Blogging Tools That Every Blogger Should Use

 You cannot win a war if you don’t have the right weapons, and blogging is quite similar.
-It can become a lot easier and enjoyable if you have the right tools and that is why I am writing this blog post.
-I am only going to include free tools in this blog post for your convenience.
-Here is the list of free tools that every blogger should use.
+It can become a lot easier and enjoyable if you have the right blogging tools.
+Here is my list of the best free blogging tools.

 WordPress is a platform that I used for blogging because of the wide variety of plugins and themes that I got with WordPress for free.
 There are obviously paid themes and plugins, but you can do fine with free stuff as well.
 No other platform even comes close to WordPress, and I recommend using the paid version if you are serious about blogging.